LisaHarrison08/SQL-Employee-Database/README.md

 #### Data Engineering

-* Useed the information gathered to create a table schema for each of the six CSV files.
+* Used the information gathered to create a table schema for each of the six CSV files.
 Remembering to specify data types, primary keys, foreign keys, and other constraints.

 * Created tables in the correct order to handle foreign keys.

 * Imported each CSV file into the corresponding SQL table. imported the data in the same order that the tables were created and accounted for the headers when importing to avoid errors.